gray rectangle with angle

 The primary thing to keep in mind is that the factoring company you work with should be transparent and upfront about any of these fees.
 If you see unexpected hidden fees taken out of your invoices, that’s a red flag to investigate.
 Those fees come directly out of your profits, so you want them to be as predictable and reasonable as possible.

-Benefits of trucking factoring
+Benefits of freight factoring

-No matter how large or small your trucking business is, invoice factoring can contribute to your success in many ways.
+No matter how large or small your trucking business is, invoice factoring can contribute to your success in many ways:

-• Overcomes credit challenges.
+• Overcome credit challenges.
 When evaluating invoices, a factoring company will look at the creditworthiness of the broker or shipper rather than your credit rating.
 So, if you have any credit blemishes on your trucking business record, you can still get access to cash quickly.

 How do factoring companies qualify freight carriers?